 (…) for the Marshall Islands, I mean IMO was not going far enough.
 When they submitted that submission three - four years ago I guess, the - brought back the issue, right, in adopting - I mean stringent measures to reduce CO2 emission and it’s thanks to the Marshall Islands by the way, definitely.
 It’s Tony de Brum who brought back this issue here.
 (Interview with a representative of a small state).

-The position taken by RMI was rejected by MEPC (Baresic et al. 2015, Marke 2015) for three reasons: 1) it was a last minute submission even though it was supported by Tuvalu, Vanuatu and the Solomon Islands; 2) the outcome of the Paris Conference was yet to be settled; 3) in order to determine the contributions of ships to the emissions, the data collection system that had been under debate for several meetings remained to be finalised (UMAS 2016).
+The position taken by RMI was rejected by MEPC (Baresic et al. 2015, Marke 2015) for three reasons: it was a last minute submission even though it was supported by Tuvalu, Vanuatu and the Solomon Islands; the outcome of the Paris Conference was yet to be settled; in order to determine the contributions of ships to emissions, the data collection system that had been under debate for several meetings remained to be finalised (UMAS 2016).
 Moreover, as one observer noted (author interview), the RMI had not yet developed the political machine to support their initiatives.
 Despite the rejection, the call for decarbonisation brought the issue of reducing shipping GHG emissions back on the negotiation table at the IMO.

 To realise their ambition, and build regional capacity, RMI and the PSIDS had to generate political support for their position.
 Since 2012, the Marshall Islands had worked towards consolidating climate diplomacy in the Pacific region.
 In 2013 the leaders of the Pacific Island Forum, at a meeting in the RMI, signed the Majuro Declaration which committed them to ‘climate leadership’: